What is MVP development for startups?

 Here is an example.
 Imagine you just purchased a piece of land and would like to build a brick house on it.
 As a prototype, you create a floor plan of your house and decide how spacious it will be and how many rooms you want.
 As an MVP you build walls, a roof, and stairs to see if there are no mistakes in the construction and that those brick walls are thick enough to store the warmth.
 After that, you can make some improvements and decorate the house inside, and it will be the final release of your project.

-Is it common to outsource the MVP development?
+Is it common to outsource the MVP development for startups?

 Now, let’s get back to MVP development.
 In the early days, many companies, like Alibaba, Slack, Google, and othershttps://www.makeitinua.com/posts/these-5-successful-companies-were-built-using-outsourced-developers outsourced their solutions to developers across the world.
 Overall, in 2021 more than 50% of tech companies admitted they have outsourced the development or its parts.
 The majority of them said they were satisfied with their third-party partners according to statshttps://fortunly.com/statistics/outsourcing-statistics/.

-5 reasons why outsource for MVP development to a team
+5 reasons why outsource for startup MVP development to a MVP development team

 There are three ways to bring your idea to life and execute an MVP: find a freelancer, hire an in-house developer or choose an outsourcing team or a company.
 Frankly speaking, we highly recommend picking the last option.